-Negotiation means you are seeking more money than the initial offer—which is rarely enough to compensate you for your injuries and damages.
+Negotiation is the process by which attorneys seek more money than the initial offer, which is rarely enough to compensate you for your injuries, medical expenses, and other losses.

 How Does Negotiating a Workers’ Compensation Settlement Work?

-When you bring a workers compensation case after a work injury, the insurance company might offer payment for medical bills and disability.
+When you bring a workers’ compensation case after a work-related injury, the insurance company might pay medical bills and disability.
 You can choose to accept the offer, or you can seek a settlement to cover more of your damages.

-To reach a fair settlement, you will need to negotiate with the insurance company.
-It’s best to have a workers compensation lawyer to help with this, as it’s very difficult to (successfully) go up against workers comp insurance companies alone.
-You will need to work with an attorney who specializes in workers comp claims and understands what goes into them.
+To reach a fair settlement, you must negotiate with the insurance company.
+It’s best to have a workers’ compensation lawyer to help with this, as it’s very difficult to go up against workers’ comp insurance companies alone.
+You will need to work with an attorney who has experience handling workers’ comp claims and understands what goes into them.

 Steps in a Workers’ Compensation Settlement

-- You and your lawyer will negotiate back and forth with the insurance company.
-If negotiation is successful, you will soon receive your payment.
+- Negotiate: If the initial offer doesn’t meet your needs, your lawyer will negotiate back and forth with the insurance company.
+If the negotiation is successful, you will soon receive your payment.